 The Civil Services Minister stated that he had noted that upwards of 190,000 Saudis are currently working in the private sector yet they have applied for government jobs.

 The Civil Services Minister believes that the young women and men prefer the government jobs regardless of whether it pays less in comparison to the private sector.

 There are however some reasons behind this, the major one being job security, more vacations and fewer working hours.

-Job Security: It is indeed a huge problem when an individual or a citizen does not feel stable or safe in his job, which she or he may be fearing to lose any time for any reason whatsoever regardless of how trivial it might be.
+It is indeed a huge problem when a Saudi does not feel stable or safe in his job, which she or he may be fearing to lose any time for any reason whatsoever regardless of how trivial it might be.

-Deduction of Salary: These types of companies are looking for any reason to deduct the salaries of their employees, believing that their employees are being over paid.[irp]
+These types of companies are looking for any reason to deduct the salaries of their employees, believing that their employees are being overpaid.

 Source: Saudi Gazette